Spanish Language & Culture Available Sessions

 Gain Spanish proficiency while complementing your language studies with elective courses focused on art, tourism, cinema and more...taught in Spanish and designed to help you learn about Spanish culture.
 Language courses at your level focus on oral comprehension and expression, listening comprehension, and grammar.
 Semesters are divided into three 4-week blocks; you’ll be tested at the end of each block and may move up into a higher language level.
 Electives help hone your fluency and communication skills and, combined with your immersion experience in Alicante, allow you to advance your language skills at an accelerated pace.

 - Apply by:

 - Complete Application

-Beginning language learners will enroll in 3 language courses and 1 elective course; intermediate language learners and above will enroll in 3 language courses and 1-2 elective courses.
+Enroll in 3 language courses and 1 elective course.
 Language courses meet for 60 contact hours/4 credits, while elective courses meet for 45 contact hours/3 credits.
-You'll earn 18 credits (up to 270 contact hours).
+You'll earn 15 credits (up to 225 contact hours).

 Language courses meet for 3 hours per day, Monday-Friday.
 Elective courses meet for an hour per day, Monday-Friday.
 Active learning components required by your courses may be scheduled for Fridays.

 For an additional fee, you may enroll in an optional, non-credit internship to further your language skills while gaining valuable experience with a local company or organization.
 This internship will help hone your fluency and communication skills, as well as deepen your understanding of Spanish culture.
 CEA will work with the University of Alicante to find you a meaningful placement.

 Contact hours will be arranged with your internship placement.
 Work schedules vary, but expect to work at your internship no less than 10 hours per week.
 Internships are available for students at every language level; however, some placements will only be available to students at higher levels.